emeer29/TaskSystem/README.md

-This system is a task system for people to store their task.
+This system is a system for people to store their task.
+It was developed by using ASP.Net MVC.

-it have 4 type of function: Create task , Edit Task , Delete Task , List All Tasks
+it has 4 type of function: Create task , Edit Task , Delete Task , List All Tasks

 Create task: Task System allow user to store task in database How to create task : user need to input name and description to create a task.